Becoming You With Julie

 Can I make this an iced pumpkin chai latte?

-Can I use chai tea concentrate instead of tea bags?
+Can I use chai tea concentrate instead of tea bags in a chai pumpkin latte?

 Does this taste like the Starbucks Pumpkin Chai Latte?